conda/constructor/CONSTRUCT.md

 `post_install`:
 ----------------
-Path to a post install (bash - Unix only) script.
+Path to a post install (bash for Unix - .bat for Windows) script.

 `welcome_image`: